3rd Hussars: P-T

 Smith, W | 3421 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal. |

 Smith, W | 3564 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal.
-To 7th Hussars: 19th September 1902. |
+He was transferred to the 7th Hussars on the 19th of September 1902. |

-Snelling, A | 3492 | Corporal | Biography South Africa 1899-1902.
+Snelling, AW | 3492 | Corporal | Biography Arthur William Snelling was born in Woking on the 21st of November 1874.
+South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1901, South Africa 1902, Orange Free State, Transvaal.
 To England on Active Reserve: 6th June 1902.
 The Great War 1914-18.
 Awarded the 1914-15 Star, British War medal and Victory medal.
 Service number changed to 15587.
 Arthur was transferred to the Active Reserve on the 1st of April 1919. |

 Soames, AHL | Captain | Biography The Great War 1914-18.
 Awarded the 1914 Star, British War medal and Victory medal.
 Arthur was awarded the Military Cross in the New Year Honours List on the 1st of January 1915.
 He was accidentally killed in England on the 7th of July 1915, whilst practising his bomb-throwing technique on an aerial flight.
 Arthur was attached to the Royal Flying Corps at this time. | |